JimGitFE/css-utilities-generator/README.md

         "fi": {"name": "filter", "valueExtension": ""} /* Would match for fs className */ },
     "writeTo": "./styles/utilities.css", /* Where to write generated css file, Defaults to "./styles/utilities.css" */
-    "readFrom": "./" /* Where to parse - interpret files from, Defaults to "./" */
+    "readFrom": "./", /* Where to parse - interpret files from, Defaults to "./" */
-}
+    "extensions": ["tsx", "ts", "js", "jsx"] /* Read className attributes from files with extensions in Array */ "exclude": ["node_modules", ".git"] /* Exclude directories from having files parsed, traversed ...  */ }
 ```
 > /cuconfig.json